qwo/home-rotary-doorbot/README.md

 You can modify the * section to fit your own code or provide a second factor auth.
 Cannot get input from the client.

+Add daemon to cron for a rapsberry pi via `./setup_cron.sh`

 Shoutouts
 - http://pcmicro.com/support/modem_at_commands.html